 Q: What information can you share regarding

 vision casting and future planning?

-probably not until 2018 or 2019.
+A: The vision of Cornerstone has and will always be to make passionate follower of Jesus Christ.
+Detailed goals for 2018 will come in the future.
 Right now we are focusing on staffing our church for the future and developing this future vision and plan.

 Q: Will the Associate Pastor be taking the